 It is possible to backup iPhone in recovery mode?
 If it is, how to backup an iPhone in recovery mode?
 Read the follow-up post to get your answer.

 Many users are wondering whether it is possible to backup the iPhone in recovery mode.
 The short answer is “No”; you cannot back up an iOS device while in recovery mode, iTunes and iCloud can’t do this, even any third-party software can make it.
 To make it, you should first exit recovery mode before being able to back up your data and settings.

 Actually, you can avoid backing up and restoring data if you manage to reinstall the operating system when in recovery mode.

 Sometimes, a faulty update or an app crash may cause your iPhone to get stuck on the Apple logo upon starting up your device.
-Or iTunes may not recognize the device.
+Or iTunes may not recognize your iPhone.
 Also, you may see the “Connect to iTunes screen”, which indicates you need to enter recovery mode.

 In fact, it is better to try reinstalling iOS in recovery mode, as the operating system update process should not erase any data on your iPhone.
 Follow the below steps to update your iOS in recovery mode and avoid backup: